OfficeDev/Microsoft-Teams-Samples/samples/graph-activity-feed-broadcast/nodejs/Readme.md

 # Broadcast message to organization using activity feed notification (Graph APIs)

-This sample shows a feature where user can broadcast a message to all members of organization using activty feed notification.
+This sample shows a feature where user can broadcast a message to all members of organization using activty feed notification through teams tab.

 - **Interaction with app**
 ![activity-feed-app ](Images/feed-broadcast.gif)